Government agencies can file Revenue Recapture claims to collect eligible debts owed by individuals.

 Claims for unpaid rent if the apartment is owned by a city or government agency

 Overpayment of public assistance, except in certain situations.
 For more information, go to the Public Assistance webpage.

 Medical services, unless the debtor's income was below poverty guidelines.
-For more information, go to the Debts for Medical Services)
+For more information, go to the Debts for Medical Services webpage.

 What debts are not eligible?